What is Anxiety?

 When is Anxiety a problem and potentially meeting a diagnostic threshold?

 These feelings become a problem when they are of an unnatural intensity or when they persist even when we don’t need them anymore.
-Anxiety can make us uncomfortable, worried, scared, prevent us doing the things, and generally make life difficult.
-If anxiety gets too intense, goes on for too long and cannot be regulated it can make us feel unwell and distressed (physically and mentally).
+Anxiety can make us uncomfortable, worried, scared, prevent us from doing things, and generally make life difficult.
+If anxiety gets too intense, goes on for too long and cannot be regulated, it can make us feel unwell and distressed (physically and mentally).

 Do I need to get help with my Anxiety?